AlexandreDdaCosta/olympus/service/salt/fs/users/README.md

 The various definitions have the following functions:

 * **class**.
 Identifies the type of user -- *human* in this case.
-Exists mostly documentation purposes.
+Exists mostly for documentation purposes.
 However, if no shell is assigned to a human user, then */bin/bash* will be assigned by default.
 * **comment**.
 Optional informative details.
 * **createhome**.
 When set to "True", this will create a home directory for the user on every olympus server.
 * **edit_precommand**.
-Stores a system command that gets executed prior to account creation and before regular account maintenance via Salt states.
+Stores a system command that gets executed prior to account creation and before regular account maintenance via SaltStack states.
 * **email_address**.
 Contact email address.
 Updates to this address require an update in salt pillar.
 * **fullname**.
 The user's proper name.
 For documentation purposes.